Table of Contents

 method uses the /convert

-Let's dive in and convert 100 USD to EUR using the Python SDK:
+Let's dive in and convert 100 USD to EUR using the SDK for a currency converter in python using our API:

 from currencyapinet.currency import Currency